Lagos State: Transportation by rail

-The Lagos State Rail Mass Transit is an urban rail system which is under construction and should start operation by December 2022.
+The Lagos State Rail Mass Transit is an urban rail system which started operation on 4 September 2023.

 Government

 Since its creation in 1967, the state has been administered either by a governor and a House of Assembly in civilian or quasi-civilian (under Ibrahim Badamasi Babangida's administration) federal administrations, or by Sole-Administrators or Military Administrators in military dispensations.
 Since December 2007, Yoruba has been the second official language of debate and discussion for the House of Assembly after English.
-The House of Assembly is headed by the Speaker, an elected position which is currently held by Mudashiru Obasa, who has also won his party's ticket to run for a 6th term in the upcoming 2023 elections.
+The House of Assembly is headed by the Speaker, an elected position.